What types of bank accounts are there?

 Savings accounts generally have more limitations than checking accounts, such as how many withdrawals you can make per month or the number of transfers allowed.
 Every savings account offers different interest rates, fees, etc. It’s good to compare a few options to see which one is best for you and which one can offer you the most.

-– Create different buckets for your money in your savings account so you can keep track of the different goals you are saving for in the short term.
+- Create different buckets for your money in your savings account (and in your budget generally) so you can keep track of the different goals you are saving for in the short term.

 A CD is good for money you will not need to spend immediately and will be comfortable putting away for a fixed period of time.
 Essentially, a CD is a loan to the bank, and since you create a time frame around this loan, you are rewarded with a fixed interest rate.
 However, if you are considering a CD, you need to check the interest rate so you do not lock your money away with a lower rate than inflation.
 Once it is locked away, you will be unable to touch it without incurring fees.